Peter-SB/PySync-Hub/docs/Install.md

 The download can be found at [Releases](https://github.com/Peter-SB/PySync-Hub/releases) under Assets.

 ### Lite VS Desktop?
 **The Desktop** version is a full standalone desktop app that will run like a normal software with its own application window.
-This means it takes a little longer to download or startup.
+(This can mean it takes a little longer to download or startup.)

 **The Lite** version will run in your browser (e.g Chrome, Firefox etc).
-It is faster and takes up less space but looks less professional.
+It is faster and takes up less space but looks less flashy.

 ## 2. Extract
-Next extract the .zip to a folder e.g "`PySync-Hub`".
+Once downloaded, extract the .zip to a folder e.g "`PySync-Hub`".
 This folder can be put on your usb or desktop for example.

 ## 3. Run
-Either run the shortcut or go to application directly in the correct folder in `/dist`. \( e.g `/dist/PySync-Hub-win32-x64` or `/dist/pysync-hub-lite`.)
+Either **run the shortcut** or go to application directly in the correct folder in `/dist`. \( e.g `/dist/PySync-Hub-win32-x64` or `/dist/pysync-hub-lite`.)

-You may need to

 ## Troubleshooting
 **Windows protected your PC** Click "More info" and then "Run anyway"